 A keenly priced early-bird menu is served until 6.30 and is definitely worth checking out as eating a la carte can be a little pricey.
-In the downstairs bar a good value day time menu of sandwiches, pies, tarts and light meals is available with complimentary tapas served at the bar each evening at 5pm.
+In the downstairs bar a good value day time menu of sandwiches, pies, tarts and light meals is available.

 Website | 021 422 2990

 The surroundings are cool and contemporary, the welcome warm and genuine and the food bursting with flavour and a treat for the eye as well as the palate.
 Fish dishes are to the fore, but there are always excellent meat and vegetarian options on the menu too.

 The food is light, cooked to make the most of good ingredients, and hits that sweet spot where you finish a meal feeling very well fed but not overfull.

 Very good value fixed price menus are available all evening during the week and before 7pm at the weekend, though the a la carte is also well priced for food of this standard.